tryton/trytond/doc/models.rst

       return res

-One should note that this implementation will be very slow for a big number of invoices.
+One should note that such an implementation would be very slow for a large number of invoices.